 In this blog post, let’s look at some packages to get you started with your machine learning project in python.

-Data scraping and readymade datasets for practice:#data-scraping-and-readymade-datasets-for-practice
+Data scraping and readymade datasets for practice:#

 First, let’s get started with datasets.
 A good dataset is the starting point of a machine learning journey.
 In fact, it is the core of the project itself from what preprocessing techniques you use to choosing algorithms that deliver the best accuracy.
 If you already have a dataset for your project, you can skip this step.
 Datasets are what we are going to work on, create insights on and find a solution for your needs.
 Usually, datasets come with a problem statement which is a godsend for beginners!